 In celebration of its centenary, in 1993 the Bank of Italy opened the Money Museum.
-The exhibition was designed by Ms Balbi De Caro, Director of Numismatics at the National Museum of Rome, who followed historical principles to select the exhibits from the large amount of material available.
+The exhibition was designed by Ms Balbi De Caro, Director of Numismatics at the National Museum of Rome.

 Access to the Money Museum

 School parties of no more than 50 can visit the Museum free of charge from Monday to Friday, preferably at 9.30, except for the last Friday of the month.
 Visits should be booked at least 20 days before the chosen date by sending an email to firstname.lastname@example.org